Categories

 Attention, don’t forget the intensity!

-Finally, it is important to emphasise the following: base training does not just mean grinding out kilometres in endless runs or bike rides in the winter frost.
+Finally, it is important to emphasize the following: base training does not just mean grinding out kilometres in endless runs or bike rides in the winter frost.
 An effective training programme includes high-intensity efforts and an appropriate ratio of work to regeneration.
 Therefore, do not hesitate to integrate intensive exercises (above 90 % of maximum heart rate) to maintain fitness.

 Training philosophies can vary, and also depend on the type of athlete.
-This is why the best solution is to adopt a customised training plan.
+This is why the best solution is to adopt a customized training plan.
 2PEAK training plans use different types of periodization for different athletes, depending on their goals and experience, and always adapt dynamically.